Lundalogik/LimeBootstrapAppStore/infotile/README.md

 ##News in Info Tile app.
 Enables you to add an automatic refresh to the application by adding a "updateTimer" to the config file.

-##Worth to think about is that too many auto refresh can make Lime slow.
-Recommended is
+##Timer
-to use this in a time interval of 20 minutes to 30 minutes.
+Worth to think about is that too many auto refresh can make Lime slow.
+Recommended is to use this in a time interval of 20 minutes to 30 minutes.

-##News in Installation
+##News in config file
 You can now add updateTimer to your config file.
 The update timer is set in miliseconds.